Off-Grid Heat: Wood Versus Propane

 • Fuel prices do vary with the global economy.

 • Rely on someone to come to you and add fuel to your tank.
-This may be difficult if you live in a rural area on a gravel road as I do.
+This may be difficult if you live in a rural area on a gravel road.

 • Is a fossil fuel, pollutes the environment, limited resources, and is not dependable.